chadweimer/gomp/README.md

 #### With PostgreSQL

 The easiest way to deploy with a PostgreSQL database is via `docker-compose`.
-An example compose file can be found at at [examples/docker-compose.yml](examples/docker-compose.yml) and is shown below.
+An example compose file can be found at [examples/docker-compose.yml](examples/docker-compose.yml) and is shown below.

 ```yaml
 version: '2'